-In patients with mutations on FAM177A1, both copies of the gene are inactivated either by large deletions or by nonsense mutations; autosomal recessive compound heterozygous.
+In patients with mutations on FAM177A1, both copies of the gene are inactivated either by deletions, frameshift, or nonsense mutations; autosomal recessive compound heterozygous or homozygous.

-Phenotype includes macrocephaly, global developmental delay, diffuse hypotonia, autism, seizures, progressive motor decline, arthritis, congenital cataracts.
+The phenotype includes macrocephaly, global developmental delay, diffuse hypotonia, autism, seizures, progressive motor decline, arthritis, and congenital cataracts.

 Fam177a1 is required for normal Golgi function.

 FAM177A1 fibroblasts are currently at Mayo Clinic for metabolomics analysis.

 Knockout FAM177A1 zebrafish are currently being studied at the MOSC at Washington U and at the Metabolomics Core at Mayo Clinic.